emqx/cloud-docs/en_US/deployments/tls_ssl.md

     -extensions v3_req -extfile openssl.cnf
 ```

-5. View server-side certificate information
+5. View server-side certificate information.

 ```bash
 openssl x509 -noout -text -in server.crt
 ```

-6. Verify the certificate
+6. Verify the certificate.

 ```bash
 openssl verify -CAfile server-ca.crt server.crt
 ```

-### Creating a client Certificate
+### Create a Client Certificate

-For two-way authentication, you will need to generate the client CA certificate first
+For two-way authentication, you need to generate the client CA certificate first.

-#### Generate client CA certificate
+#### Generate Client CA Certificate

+You can use the following statement to generate a client CA certificate.
+You should adjust `subj` to actual use.

 ```bash
 openssl req \